PrototypeZone/hardware-project-alcantaraMinam1260/hardware/ceng317report.md

 ## 1.0 Sparkfun Qwiic Soil Moisture Sensor PI CENG-317 Project

-This is a build instruction for a Pi Soil Moisture Sensor project.
+My name is Mi Nam Alcantara.
+This is a build instruction for my Pi Soil Moisture Sensor project.
 It uses Sparkfun’s SEN-17731 Qwiic Soil Moisture Sensor.
 Connected to a Raspberry Pi.
 This project will let the user measure the moisture levels for their potted plant/garden.

 __Specifications__